 The advantages of using the DMAIC model are:

 Let’s take a look at one example of DMAIC usage.

 Imagine you're a luxury watch manufacturer.
 Following a quarterly review, you learn that your profit margins are lower than you'd expect, but you're not sure why.
 So you decide to use the DMAIC model to help you get to the bottom of the problem and then fix the problem.

-Step two is measure.
+Step two is to measure.
 In the measure phase, we need to collect the data we think will give us the most insights into what's causing the problem.
-For our watch manufacturer example, we decide to map out the entire production process and monitor its time to move every step.
+For our watch manufacturer example, we decided to map out the entire production process and monitor its time to move every step.